cARTwheels Program Grants for North Carolina Schools

 https://www.ncarts.org/grants-resources/grants/grants-organizations/cartwheels-program-grants

-Kathleen Collier is your contact for questions at the NC Arts Council:
+Vicki Vitello is your contact for grant application questions at the NC Arts Council:

 Program Overview:

-Dancing Drum’s 3-Day Workshop-to-Performance (W2P) program includes 2 days of hands-on drumming workshops culminating in final performances for the entire school on the 3rd day.
-For K-5 schools, we recommend that 2nd and 5th grade students participate in the workshop component, while all K-5 students attend the final performances.
-Schools can choose which grades they would like to participate in the workshops.
+Dancing Drum’s 3-Day Workshop-to-Performance (W2P) program includes two days of hands-on drumming workshops culminating in final performances for the entire school community on the third day.

 SAMPLE SCHEDULE - K-5 School*